 - If there is a potential foreseeable risk and resulting duty of care to disclose/warn, what actions should be taken, including the need to recommend additional security if the client persists in the venue selection?

-Rivers published another white paper on the topic, Mitigating Meeting Disasters: Creating Safe Meetings in an Unsafe World, available here.
+Rivers published another white paper on mitigating meetings risk, Mitigating Meeting Disasters: Creating Safe Meetings in an Unsafe World, available here.

 She was also a presenter for Assuming the Risk: Event Security, a Meetings Today On Location video broadcast for meeting and event planners filmed at PCMA Convening Leaders.